Key Takeaways

 Help out the hummingbirds in your neighborhood by making your own hummingbird feed.
 Just be sure to change the nectar regularly to prevent bacteria from growing.

 - Combine 4 parts hot water to 1 part white granulated sugar.
 Don't use honey.
-It will spoil quickly in the heat outdoors.
+It will spoil quickly in the outdoor heat.

 - Make sure the sugar is completely dissolved.